 You track your performance every hour.

-What the testing tool is doing is comparing the performance of those two ads to see if the difference in their performance is statistically significant.
+Testing tools compare the performance of those two ads to see if the difference in their performance is statistically significant.

 I know this is a simple explanation.
-But I’m a marketer and I don’t really need to understand terms like standard deviation to do my job because the testing tool has been calibrated to do that for me.
+But I’m a marketer and I don’t need to understand terms like standard deviation to do my job because the testing tool has been calibrated to do that for me.

-Two Statistics Levers
+Two Statistical Levers

 - How long the test runs.